smudge/decks/railsconf-2022/slides.md

 Okay, so let's get started.

 Hello.
 Welcome to my talk.
-I'm glad to be here.
+I'm glad to be here, in person.
 This is technically my first live conference talk.

-So, I'd be lying if I said I wasn't... a little nervous, but I'm also really excited to be here in person, finally, with all of you.
+Because I gave a prerecorded talk last year and... you know, it just wasn't the same.
+So I'm excited to be able to be here with y'all, like, in an actual room together.
 -->

 ---